shugger24/SQLite/README.md

-README – SQL Script Description
+# SQLite Users & Category Script

-This script creates and manages two related tables: users and category.
+## Overview
-It is written for SQLite.
+SQL script for creating and managing two related tables in **SQLite**:

-1. Structure
+`users` and `category`.

-Cleanup: Drops existing users and category tables if they exist.
+## Structure

-Table creation:
+- Drops existing tables if they exist.

-category: Stores categories (e.g., admin, developer, manager).
+- Creates `category` (stores roles like admin, developer, manager).

-users: Stores user data with a foreign key (category_id) referencing category.
+- Creates `users` (stores user data with a foreign key to `category`).

-2. Sample Data
+## Sample Data

-Inserts three categories and several users.
+- Inserts example categories and users.

-Users are linked to their respective categories.
+- Links users to categories via `category_id`.

-3. Queries
+## Queries

-Selects specific columns with aliases.
+- Selects users and categories with aliases.

-Selects a user by ID.
+- Filters users by ID.

-Sorts users alphabetically (ascending or descending).
+- Sorts users alphabetically (ASC/DESC).

-4. Data Update
+## Updates & Joins

-Example UPDATE: changes a user’s password and email based on their ID.
+- Updates user password and email by ID.

-5. Joins
+- Demonstrates `INNER JOIN` and `LEFT JOIN`.

-INNER JOIN: Returns users with valid categories.
+- Simulates `RIGHT JOIN` via reversed `LEFT JOIN`.

-LEFT JOIN: Returns all users, even those without a category.
+## Notes

-RIGHT JOIN: Not directly supported; simulated using reversed LEFT JOIN.
+For demonstration and learning purposes only.